commercetools/nodejs/docs/sdk/Middlewares.md

 # Middlewares

-If you've used server-side libraries like [Express](http://expressjs.com/) and [Koa](http://koajs.com/), you were also probably already familiar with the concept of *middleware*.
+If you've used libraries like [Express](http://expressjs.com/) and [Koa](http://koajs.com/), or [Redux](http://redux.js.org/), you were also probably already familiar with the concept of *middleware*.
 In these frameworks, a middleware is some code you can put between the framework receiving a request, and the framework generating a response.
 For example, Express or Koa middleware may add CORS headers, logging, compression, and more.
 The best feature of middleware is that it's composable in a chain.
 You can use multiple independent third-party middlewares in a single project.

 The SDK middlewares work similarly to those concepts.
 Given an initial `request` and `response` definition, each middleware can do "side effects" and "transform" those objects, passing them to the next middleware in the chain. **This provides a third-party extension point for handling HTTP requests.**
 For example, there are middlewares for doing authentication, for logging, for actually making the HTTP request, for retrying failed requests, etc.